By Rick Steves

 If you need to bridge several long-distance destinations on your trip, look into cheap flights within Europe.
 For the best fares, book these as far in advance as possible.

-If you'll be renting a car, you'll need a valid driver's license.
-An International Driving Permit is technically required in Austria, Bosnia-Herzegovina, Greece, Hungary, Italy, Poland, Slovenia, and Spain.
+If you’ll be renting a car, you’ll need a valid driver’s license.
+An International Driving Permit is technically required in Austria, Bosnia-Herzegovina, Croatia, Greece, Hungary, Italy, Poland, Romania, Slovenia, and Spain.

-If you plan to use your US mobile phone or smartphone in Europe, contact your provider to enable international calling or to "unlock" your phone.
-(Keep in mind that some Verizon or Sprint phones — especially older ones — won't work in Europe.)
+If you plan to use your US mobile phone or smartphone in Europe, contact your provider to enable international calling or to “unlock” your phone.
 Consider signing up for an international calling, text, and/or data plan, and be sure to confirm voice- and data-roaming fees.

-If you're bringing a mobile device, download any apps you might want to use on the road, such as translators, maps, and transit schedules.
-Be sure to check out Rick Steves Audio Europe for free, downloadable audio tours and hours of travel interviews (via the Rick Steves Audio Europe smartphone app or iTunes).
+Download any apps you might want to use on the road, such as translators, maps, and transit schedules.
+Check out Rick Steves Audio Europe for free, downloadable audio tours of Europe’s major sights and hours of travel interviews.

 Take care of any medical needs.
 Visit your doctor to get a checkup, and see your dentist if you have any work that needs to be done.
 If you use prescription drugs, stock up before your trip.
 Pack along the prescription, plus one for contact lens or glasses if you wear them.